Marcus Willis: 2022–2023: Doubles comeback, first Challenger title

-2024: Wimbledon mixed doubles quarterfinal, top 100 in doubles
+2024: Wimbledon mixed doubles quarterfinal, top 100

 In January, Willis won his second doubles title on the ATP Challenger Tour in Oeiras, partnering Jay Clarke.
-Over the course of the next five months he went on to win another five Challenger titles including his first on grass at the Nottingham Open, where he and John Peers defeated Harold Mayot and Luke Saville in the final when Ch went ti a deciding champions tiebreak.
-As a result of winning the title he reached the top 100 in the doubles rankings on 17 June 2024.
+Over the course of the next five months he went on to win another five Challenger titles including his first on grass at the Nottingham Open, where he and John Peers defeated Harold Mayot and Luke Saville in the final when it went to a deciding champions tiebreak.
+As a result of winning the title he reached the top 100 in the doubles rankings at world No. 95 on 17 June 2024.

-Partnering Alicia Barnett at Wimbledon, Willis reached the mixed doubles quarterfinals, losing to Santiago González and Giuliana Olmos in straight sets.
+Partnering Alicia Barnett at Wimbledon, Willis reached the mixed doubles quarterfinals, losing to eventual finalists Santiago González and Giuliana Olmos in straight sets.
+He also received a wildcard for the doubles event partnering Jay Clarke.

 In October, he won his seventh Challenger title of the season at the Taipei OEC Open, partnering David Stevenson to a straight sets victory over Nam Ji-sung and Joshua Paris in the final.

-2025: Maiden ATP Tour doubles final
+2025: Maiden ATP doubles final

 Partnering Patrik Trhac, Willis reached his first ATP Tour doubles final at the Croatia Open, losing to fourth seeds Romain Arneodo and Manuel Guinard.

 In August, he made his debut at the US Open, after receiving a last-minute place in the draw as an alternate alongside Karol Drzewiecki following the withdrawal of Francisco Cerúndolo and Federico Agustín Gómez.
 They defeated 16th seeds Matthew Ebden and Jordan Thompson, before overcoming John Peers and Jackson Withrow to reach the third round, at which point they lost to Tomáš Macháč and Matěj Vocel.

+2026: Second ATP doubles final

+In July, Willis reached the doubles final at the Croatia Open Umag for the second year in succession, this time partnering with David Stevenson, but he again had to settle for being runner-up as they lost to top seeds Adam Pavlásek and Patrik Rikl in a deciding champions tiebreak.